 You can get the PDF and GuitarPro files on Patreon here:

 If you want to download a Free E-book of 15 II Valt I licks then subscribe to my newsletter:

 Jazz Guitar Insiders Facebook Group

-Join 600+ Other Jazz Guitarists 🎸Join us in the Facebook Jazz Guitar Group Community: http://bit.ly/InsidersFBGroup
+Join 15000+ Other Jazz Guitarists 🎸Join us in the Facebook Jazz Guitar Group Community: http://bit.ly/InsidersFBGroup

-If you have any questions, comments or suggestions for topics then please let me know.
-Leave a comment on the video or send me an e-mail.
+If you have any questions, comments, or suggestions for topics, then send me an email or leave a comment here or on the video.
 That is the best way for me to improve my lessons and make them fit what you are searching for.